- Director, Experimental Therapeutics Ludwig Center for Cancer Genetics and Therapeutics at Johns Hopkins

 - Oncology - Cancer Genetics and Epigenetics

-Molecular Genetic Analysis of Colorectal Cancer; Targeted Cancer Therapy ...read more
+Molecular Genetic Analysis of Cancer; Targeted Cancer Immunotherapy ...read more

 Hypoxia, a consequence of tumor cells outgrowing their blood supply, and subsequent angiogenesis are two of the hallmarks of rapidly growing solid tumors.
 Dr. Zhou's laboratory has been exploiting these unique pathological features for developing novel therapeutic approaches.